-- Salmon – We used Wild Alaskan Pink salmon.
+- Canned salmon – We used Wild Alaskan Pink salmon.
 A big can of salmon is usually “traditional-style” and have skin and bones, but the bones are very soft and you don’t even feel them.
 You can pick out the larger bones, if you want.
 Or you can get 3 cans of boneless skinless salmon.
 They usually come in 5 oz cans.

 - Crackers – I use about 15 saltine crackers.
 You may substitute Panko or regular breadcrumbs for crackers.